Where Toddlers Can Be Toddlers

 Where to Begin

-After you have provided your contact information, you will receive an email to schedule an Information Session.
+After you have provided your contact information, you will receive an email to schedule a virtual Information Session.
 These sessions are for parents only and last approximately one hour.
 Sessions take place in December and January and will give parents the chance to learn about our program and philosophy, what a day at the Center looks like, and meet some of the staff members as well.
-Sessions take place at the Center and we do our best to offer day and evening options to accommodate parents' schedules.
+Due to Covid-19 precautions, this year's sessions will take place on Zoom and we will do our best to offer day and evening options to accommodate parents' schedules.

 The Toddler Center is committed to having our classrooms reflect NYC's racially, culturally, and economically diverse community.
 Our commitment to equity in practice means that we believe a family's financial contribution should be in proportion to its income and financial resources.
 In that spirit, we use a sliding scale tuition model and encourage all families to submit the financial application.
 This, along with two years of tax returns, helps us determine the annual tuition and will not impact acceptance decisions.
 Financial information is reviewed by the financial aid officers at Barnard.
 More than 35% of our families pay tuition on a sliding scale.